Soulside Journey (1991)

 school spirit alive in this modern age of filth and disgust, and the music follows suit.

-riffs that possess the same sort of nasty edge that was found on Dark Thrones and Black Flags.
-This tune is rather
+'80s-inspired riffs that possess the same sort of nasty edge that was found on Dark Thrones and Black Flags.
+This tune

-fast-paced and energetic, while also being quite dynamic.
-The songwriting features a mixture of Thrash and Speed Metal, along
+is rather fast-paced and energetic, while also being quite dynamic.
+The songwriting features a mixture of thrash and speed

-with the d-beat drumming, joined by Nocturno Culto's old school vocal approach.
-This style took some getting used to, years
+metal, along with the d-beat drumming, joined by Nocturno Culto's old school vocal approach.
+This style took some getting

-ago, but the truth is that his approach almost had to regress just as the music did for it all to flow well together.
-Late
+used to, years ago, but the truth is that his approach almost had to regress just as the music did for it all to flow well

+intro.
 The acoustic guitar and slow Doom riff sound like something from a Viking-era Bathory album.
-It is also here that one notices
+It is also here that one

-that the production is a little cleaner and thicker than on the previous album.
-This mournful dirge leads into the most shocking
+notices that the production is a little cleaner and thicker than on the previous album.
+This mournful dirge leads into the

-part of the record, a full-on Speed Metal song with Fenriz utilizing clean vocals throughout its entirety.
-As with some of
+most shocking part of the record, a full-on speed metal song with Fenriz utilizing clean vocals throughout its entirety.
+As

-his other forays into melodic singing on recent Darkthrone albums, this is incredibly awkward and off-putting upon first listen.
+with some of his other forays into melodic singing on recent Darkthrone albums, this is incredibly awkward and off-putting

+upon first listen.
 And yet, somehow, it is so catchy and memorable that one cannot help but warm up to it.
-Say what you will about his voice,
+Say what you will

-but he certainly sounds impassioned and genuine and manages to fit to the music more than adequately.
-There's somewhat of
+about his voice, but he certainly sounds impassioned and genuine and manages to fit to the music more than adequately.
+There's

-a sombre feeling to this track, not just during the slower sections, but in Fenriz's voice itself.
-The haunting melody at
+somewhat of a sombre feeling to this track, not just during the slower sections, but in Fenriz's voice itself.
+The haunting

 "Lesser Men" has the unenviable task of following up its epic predecessor,